ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Or more failed nodes.
 If a copy of each node exists, the API continues to function.

-When a node returns, it catches up any missed data from its peers and then return into service, handling API calls and answering queries for data.
+When a node returns, it catches up any missed data from its peers and then returns into service, handling API calls and answering queries for data.

 The nature of this configuration is that {{site.data.keyword.cloudant_short_notm}} exhibits eventual consistency.
-Any node can handle a request and data is distributed around nodes without the sort of locking you would see in a relational database.
+Any node can handle a request.
+Data is distributed around nodes without the sort of locking you might see in a relational database.

 {{site.data.keyword.cloudant_short_notm}} favors availability over consistency: It would rather be up and answering API calls than be down because it can't provide consistency guarantees.
 (A relational database is often configured in the opposite way: It operates in a consistent manner or not at all.)
 The upshot of eventual consistency for a developer is that your app must not `read its writes` in a short time.
 There might be a small time window in which it is possible to see an older version of a document than the one you updated.
 Eventually, the data flows around the cluster, and in most cases, the quorum mechanism provides the illusion of consistency, but it is best not to rely on it.